llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

           future of this behavior is unclear.
 * It is an error if, on a particular OpenACC directive, there exist multiple *imp|exp* `reduction` with different reduction operators for a single variable *v*.
-    * OpenACC 2.7 sec.
-2.9.11 L1580-1581 specifies this restriction
+Moreover, *imp* `reduction` is included when applying OpenACC 2.7 sec.
+2.9.11 L1580-1581.
+Notes:
-      for *exp* `reduction` on nested constructs, but it doesn't discuss the case where sibling `acc loop` constructs specify conflicting gang reductions.
+    * That passage specifies this restriction for *exp* `reduction` on nested constructs, but it doesn't discuss the case where sibling `acc loop` constructs specify conflicting gang reductions or where multiple conflicting reductions appear on the same directive.
 * Variable type restrictions for `reduction` are specified in `README-OpenACC-status.md` as that is a highly user-visible issue.